-My girlfriend and I pack the car, excited by the reports of clear blue waters down at Cabo Pulmo.
+My friend and I pack the car, excited by the reports of clear blue waters down at Cabo Pulmo.
 The naturally occurring green waters that affect visibility here from December through mid-summer have finally cleared up and it is once again considered prime time for diving and snorkelling.
 But this isn’t just a regular beach trip.
 Our primary purpose is to learn more about the catalogue of events that led to Cabo Pulmo placing itself on the map as being one of the world’s most successful marine conservation stories of all time.

 Cabo Pulmo National Park is a national marine park spanning just in excess of 70 square kilometres.
 It is situated on the south-east coast of the Baja California peninsula in the Sea of Cortez between Los Cabos and La Paz in Mexico.
 The drive from Cabo San Lucas is close to two hours whilst from La Paz is around three.
 Care should be exercised on this windy highway that passes through the foothills of the Sierra de La Laguna, the southern-most mountain range on the Baja peninsula.
 It’s good to note that the highway is continually utilised by free-roaming cattle as they graze at the roadside, largely inattentive to passing traffic.
 Regardless of whether you approach Cabo Pulmo from the north or south, the final 10 kilometres or so is unpaved washboard but will grant any regular two-wheel drive vehicle a safe passage in normal conditions.